ibm-cloud-docs/dns-svcs/update-access-req.md

 1. Select **Reject** or **Approve** to complete the request, or click the `X` at the top right of the side panel to close the request and take no action.

-## Updating an access request using the CLI
+## Updating an access request from the CLI
 {: #cli-update-access-req}
 {: cli}